DenisValeev/xgb2code/README.md

 ## XGBoost Tutorial

-1. Create a new folder with the model's name, it will contain all the necessary files for the building process
+1. Create a new folder with the model name of your choice as it will contain all the necessary files for the building process
-2. Copy `model.r` file into the model folder
+2. Copy the template `model.r` file from the rot into that folder
-3. Get the data from sql, copy and paste to a csv file named `input.csv` in the model folder
+3. Get the data from sql, then copy and paste to `input.csv` file in the model folder
 ``` sql
 select * from Data
 ```